Table of Contents

 A Warning…and a Sign of Hope

-Many of us who work in the recovery industry have first-hand experience with addiction and I am no different.
-In a number of my blogs, I’ve alluded to some of the things I went through as an active alcoholic.
+Many of us who work in the recovery industry have first-hand experience with addiction, and I am no different.
+In several of my blogs, I’ve alluded to some of the things I went through as an active alcoholic.
 I generally try to keep the focus of these posts on the recovery side of things.
-However, it is sometimes necessary to examine the bad old days in an effort to connect with people who are still suffering.
+However, examining the bad old days is sometimes necessary to connect with people still suffering.
 This week, I would like to give you an idea of what alcohol withdrawals are like from the perspective of someone who has lived through them.
 Hopefully, my story can serve as both a warning and a sign of hope to those still in active addiction.

 How It Began

-I was a pretty heavy drinker by the time my third year of college came around.
-My habit wasn’t nearly as bad as it would be in years down the road – I generally didn’t slip into incoherence and would usually remember the events from the night before – but it was definitely a habit, though I wouldn’t have admitted that at the time.
-I would tell myself, “Oh, I don’t really have a problem…I just sleep better after a few cocktails.”
-One night, for whatever reason, I didn’t get to have my usual nightcap or three and as I lay in bed, annoyed with my expected insomnia, I noticed something else.
-My tongue tasted like I had been licking batteries and I started to run hot and cold with feverish sweats.
-After an hour of tossing and turning, I finally realized I was having my first undeniable experience with alcohol withdrawals.
+I was a heavy drinker by the time my third year of college came around.
+My habit wasn’t nearly as bad as it would be in years down the road – I generally didn’t slip into incoherence and would usually remember the events from the night before – but it was a habit, though I wouldn’t have admitted that at the time.
+Instead, I would tell myself, “Oh, I don’t have a problem…I just sleep better after a few cocktails.”
+One night, for whatever reason, I didn’t get to have my usual nightcap or three, and as I lay in bed, annoyed with my expected insomnia, I noticed something else.
+My tongue tasted like I had been licking batteries, and I started to run hot and cold with feverish sweats.
+After an hour of tossing and turning, I finally realized I had my first undeniable experience with alcohol withdrawal.

 The Facts About Alcohol Withdrawals

 Alcohol withdrawals occur when a regular and heavy drinker suddenly stops drinking.
-Alcohol is a depressant and after prolonged use, the body needs to respond.
-In an attempt to offset those effects, the brain starts producing a large amount of chemicals like serotonin, dopamine, and epinephrine.
-When a drinker suddenly quits alcohol, the brain continues to produce these substances in the same quantities and the body is flooded with chemicals at dangerously high levels.
-A study published in American Family Physician lists the following as symptoms of alcohol withdrawal: It also goes on to list the following as symptoms: autonomic hyperactivity (the sweats I mentioned earlier, as well as a pulse over 100 beats per minute), increased hand tremors, insomnia, nausea or vomiting, hallucinations, psychomotor agitation (unintentional movements and restlessness), anxiety, and grand mal seizures.
-Finally, in severe cases, alcohol withdrawal can be fatal.
+Alcohol is a depressant; after prolonged use, the body needs to respond.
+To offset those effects, the brain starts producing a large amount of chemicals like serotonin, dopamine, and epinephrine.
+When a drinker suddenly quits alcohol, the brain continues to produce these substances in the same quantities, and the body is flooded with chemicals at dangerously high levels.
+A study published in American Family Physician lists the following as symptoms of alcohol withdrawal:

 The Next Time

-The sweats I mentioned in the first paragraph were actually the second noticeable experience – the first, of course, was insomnia.
+The sweats I mentioned in the first paragraph were the second noticeable experience – the first, of course, was insomnia.
 As scary as the realization was, it was only the beginning.
 Prolonged cycles of alcohol abuse and withdrawal produce an effect known as “kindling.”
 This means that the withdrawal symptoms will get progressively worse with each cycle.
-I can testify personally to the veracity of that statement.
-It took me over a year of drinking every night to feel night sweatsfor the first time.
+I can testify personally to the integrity of that statement.
+It took me over a year of drinking every night to feel night sweats for the first time.
 Years later, when I was struggling to stay sober, a weekend of heavy drinking would give me those sweats and much worse, despite months of sobriety.
-Over the course of my alcoholic career, I experienced almost every one of the symptoms listed, even though my drinking episodes grew shorter.
+Throughout my alcoholic career, I experienced almost every one of the symptoms listed, even though my drinking episodes grew shorter.
 I can tell you honestly that the “next time” is always worse.